kubeflow/community/KUBEFLOW-STEERING-COMMITTEE.md

 There are two ways to raise issues to the steering committee for decision:

-1. Emailing the steering committee at [TBD].
+1. Emailing the steering committee at `ksc@kubeflow.org`.
 This is a private discussion list to which all members of the committee have access.
-1. Open an issue on a kubeflow/community repository and indicate that you would like attention from the steering committee using github tag [TBD].
+1. Open an issue on a kubeflow/community repository and indicate that you would like attention from the steering committee using GitHub tag `@kubeflow/kubeflow-steering-committee`.

 ## Changes to the charter